coolKev666/ExpressJS-Db2-Tutorial/README.md

 ## ExpressJS-Db2-Tutorial
-This tutorial demonstrates how to setup express JS backend to communicate with Db2 database.
+This lightweight tutorial demonstrates how to setup express JS API endpoints to communicate with Db2 database.
 Additional tutorials on Db2 LUW installation are coming up soon.